 For news and useful information on INIS, GNIB and other Irish immigration policies, CLICK HERE.
 Since 2001, MRCI has provided frontline advocacy and information services to migrants in Ireland.
 We are committed to ensuring free, confidential, accurate and up-to-date information on immigration, employment and access to services.
-Our Drop-In Centre at 37 Dame Street, Dublin 2 is open every Monday, Tuesday & Thursday from 10am - 1pm & 2pm - 4pm.
+Our Drop-In Centre at 28 North Great George's Street, Dublin 1 is open every Monday, Tuesday & Wednesday from 10am - 1pm & 2pm - 4pm.
 This service is open to everyone; please call in if you need help.
 If you can't come to the Centre, our caseworkers provide free and confidential advice by email and phone.

 The MPP project aims to support and increase migrant political engagement in the run up to the 2016 General Election and deepen political candidates' understanding of migrant rights issues in Ireland.